VibeNL/GhostfolioSidekick/README.md

 # GhostfolioSidekick

 A sidecar (or sidekick) project to automatically import files from several brokers & crypto exchanges.
+The program checks every hour if any new transactions are found and inserts them in ghostfolio.

 ( more to come?
 Help is always welcome! )

 ## Setup